srfiorini/IEEE1872-owl/README.md

 Similar to cora.owl, adding:

 * SUO-KIF axioms in SUMO having the form "Concept(x) -> formula" were translated as subclass restrictions.
 Some have been ignored for being too specific (such as the restriction that Objects must be mono or polychromatic) or cannot be represented in OWL.

 * SUO-KIF axioms in SUMO NOT having the form "Concept(x) -> formula" were avoided.
-We might have translate some of them if they: (a) are not too specific; or (b) do not force the inclusion of too many entities in the OWL ontology.
+We translated some of them if they: (a) are not too specific; or (b) do not force the inclusion of too many entities in the OWL ontology.

 * SUO-KIF axioms in IEEE 1872-2015 were translated as subclass restrictions.
 It was not possible to translate some of them.
-All axioms have been anotated with cross-references to axioms in IEEE 1872-2015.
+All axioms have been annotated with cross-references to axioms in IEEE 1872-2015.
 See annotation property "IEEE 1872-2015 axiom code" for more info.

 # Copyright